Health and social care - Frequently asked questions

 Heat packs or other heat treatment equipment, such as electric heating pads, heated gel packs, heat wraps or hot water bottles, can be used to reduce pain or discomfort for patients and users of care services.
 Often this equipment is provided by friends or relatives, and in some cases their use has been banned by the care provider citing 'health and safety'.

-Health and safety legislation does not ban their use, but there can be risks associated with their use (eg. discomfort or burns) and it may not always be a suitable treatment where there are contra indications to their use.
-For example, where individuals have impaired circulation or skin sensitivity (eg. following surgery), or have open wounds etc.
+Health and safety legislation does not ban their use, but there can be risks associated with them (such as discomfort or burns).
+It may not always be a suitable treatment where there are contra indications to their use, for example where individuals have impaired circulation or skin sensitivity (such as following surgery), or have open wounds etc.

 In considering the use of heat packs or heat treatment you should always follow the manufacturer's instructions and carry out checks prior to use to ensure that the equipment is in good condition.